Editing and Student Research

 Rich was the founding editor of "Searchable Sea Literature," the editor of the series "Seafaring America," and is now regularly involved in other editing projects, which have almost always involved undergraduate and graduate students.

-Now edited by Ned Schaumburg, Williams College-Mystic Seaport and Alison Maas, UC Davis, Searchable Sea Literature is a free online resource devoted to works by North American authors who write about the ocean.
+Edited by Ned Schaumburg, Williams College-Mystic Seaport and Alison Maas, UC Davis, Searchable Sea Literature is a free online resource devoted to works by North American authors who write about the ocean.
 These works include fiction, nonfiction, poetry, and plays.
 The site includes peer-reviewed biographies of authors, links to their sea-focused writings, and a sampling of scholarship and other resources, as well as an introductory bibliography to the study of sea literature by Alison Maas.
 The site is hosted by Williams College-Mystic Seaport and has been edited and built by dozens of Williams-Mystic students since 2009.
-Rich was the founding and managing editor until 2023.
+Rich was the managing editor until 2023.

 Seafaring America